r-huijts/opentk-mcp/README.md

 ## Example 4: Finding Recent Housing Legislation Developments
 User Query: "What are the most significant parliamentary documents and debates about affordable housing legislation from the past year?
 I'm particularly interested in proposals addressing the rental market crisis."

+## Example 5: Efficiently Triaging Multiple Documents (NEW - Smart Analysis)
+User Query: "I found 15 documents about climate policy from the last month.
+Can you quickly identify which 3 documents are most relevant to renewable energy subsidies and wind power legislation, without reading all of them in full?"

+## Example 6: Extracting Key Topics from Parliamentary Documents (NEW - Smart Analysis)
+User Query: "What are the main topics, keywords, and political parties mentioned in document 2024D39058?
+I want to understand what it's about before diving into the full text."

-## Example 5: Finding MPs with Specific Committee Memberships
+## Example 7: Finding MPs with Specific Committee Memberships
 User Query: "Which MPs currently serve on both the Finance Committee and the Economic Affairs Committee?
 What parties do they represent, and have they recently submitted any joint initiatives?"

-## Example 6: Identifying Upcoming Parliamentary Activities on Digital Security
+## Example 8: Identifying Upcoming Parliamentary Activities on Digital Security
 User Query: "Are there any scheduled committee meetings or debates about cybersecurity and digital infrastructure planned for the next month?
 Which ministers will be participating and what specific topics will be addressed?"

 ## Project Concept